TimonKnigge/TCR/README.md

 - [ ] Add `project selection' of Tardos/Kleinberg (7.11) to the flows section (non-trivial flow formulation)
 - [ ] Link/Cut trees
 - [ ] Geometry: reuse geometry essentials, e.g. convex hull uses `point` and essentials uses `P`.
-- [ ] Facts about the Tutte matrix and Edmonds algorithm
+- [ ] Facts about the Tutte matrix and Edmonds algorithm.
+Also https://www.mimuw.edu.pl/~mucha/pub/mucha_sankowski_focs04.pdf
 - [ ] https://github.com/koosaga/DeobureoMinkyuParty/blob/master/teamnote.pdf
 - [ ] Add: Max divisors under some powers of 10.
 - [ ] More about the Tutte matrix, and some applications like the Chinese postman problem.
 - [ ] Unify Treap and Sequence.
+- [ ] Brief write-up on continued fractions.
+Also Farey sequence / Stern Brocot Tree.